 See the Techniques & Resources at the bottom of this page for ConcepTest question sources and guidance on writing your own.

-The iClicker2 system uses student-held transmitters that work with classroom receivers and the iClicker software to record student answers.
-You can upload the results of multiple clicker sessions directly into your Courgar course gradebook with one click.
+The Reef (iClicker2) cloud and classic systems use student-held transmitters that work with classroom receivers and the iClicker software to record student answers.
+You can upload the results of multiple class sessions directly into your Courgar course gradebook.

 Learn more about using Poll Everywhere on the Faculty and Staff Information page.